GA-repos/js-data-types/readme.md

 ## Learning Objectives

-- Start using JavaScript and use developer tools.
+- Start using JavaScript and use developer tools + nodejs.
 - Introduce the syntax of the JavaScript language.
 - Work with the primitive data types in JavaScript.
 - Start working with arrays in JavaScript.